SorrowVibezz/Automatic-Quizizz-Start/README.md

 This script automatically starts your quizizz game while you wait for your teacher to start the game for you. **(WORKS FOR LIVE QUIZIZZ ONLY)**

+__Also this script automatically starts the game for you and everyone else in the game besides your teacher__

 # Requirements
 1. Game Pin (if you don't know your game pin for your quizizz game paste code below this into your console
 ```js